 |9-12 November 2022||15th European Public Health Conference Berlin|

 “SHARP Joint Action – strengthening capacity in preparing for the unexpected” Lunch Symposium, included a presentation of key insights from Task 5.3 on better practices to strengthen selected capacities in the EU and neighbouring countries; plus an analysis of simulation exercises in Europe.
-View the EPHC 2022 presentations
+View the EPHC 2022 presentations and watch a video of the symposium.

 |7-8 December 2022||Nordic Health Preparedness Conference, Oslo|